-A normal person will go from stage one to four when falling asleep, and in reverse when waking up.
-The fifth stage is called rapid eye movement sleep (REM) because the eyes move frantically — it is in this sleep stage that we dream.
+A normal person will go from stage one to four when falling asleep, and then follow the reverse order when waking up.
+The fifth stage is called rapid eye movement sleep (REM) because the eyes move frantically -- it is in this sleep stage that we dream.

 "This displacement of the first deep sleep is accompanied by an absence of the usual large outflow of growth hormone.
 The timing of the greatest release of human growth hormone (HGH) is in the first deep sleep cycle.
 The depressed have very little SWS [slow-wave sleep, Stages 3 and 4 of the sleep cycle] and no big pulse of HGH; and in addition to growth, HGH is related to physical repair.
 If we do not get enough deep sleep, our bodies take longer to heal and grow.
-The absence of the large spurt of HGH during the first deep sleep continues in many depressed patients even when they are no longer depressed (in remission).
+The absence of the large spurt of HGH during the first deep sleep continues in many depressed patients even when they are no longer depressed (in remission)."

-The first REM sleep period not only begins too early in the night in people who are clinically depressed, it is also often abnormally long.
+She continues, "The first REM sleep period not only begins too early in the night in people who are clinically depressed, it is also often abnormally long.
 Instead of the usual 10 minutes or so, this REM may last twice that.
-The eye movements too are abnormal — either too sparse or too dense.
+The eye movements too are abnormal -- either too sparse or too dense.
 In fact, they are sometimes so frequent that they are called eye movement storms."

-It may all be rooted in stress
+Depression fatigue may be rooted in stress

-Stress may exhaust the brain and lead to depression, which always seems to trigger more vicious cycle problems: you're depressed so you become more stressful; you have trouble sleeping so you feel tired; you feel tired so you don't feel like doing anything meaningful anymore.
-It really is terrible, and once the circle is complete most people have a hard time breaking free.
+Stress may exhaust the brain and lead to depression, which seems to trigger a vicious cycle: you're depressed, so you become more stressed; you have trouble sleeping, so you feel tired; you feel tired so you don't feel like doing anything meaningful anymore, which makes you more depressed.
+It really is terrible, and once the circle is complete, most people have a hard time breaking free.

 This is why depression can be very cruel, and serious medical attention needs to be considered.
-Both depression and insomnia can be treated with anti-depressive drugs.
-The most common belong to the class called selective serotonin reuptake inhibitors, and insomniacs who start taking one of those drugs often find relief for their sleeping problems.
-Non-pharmaceutical methods of addressing insomnia can also help with depression.
-A few short tips that might help include:
+Both depression and insomnia can be treated with antidepressants.
+Most antidepressants belong to the class called selective serotonin reuptake inhibitors (SSRIs), and insomniacs who start taking one of those drugs often find relief for their sleeping problems.
+However more than a third of patients with depression don't respond to medication.

-- avoid caffeine (coffee, tea, energy drinks) and alcohol.
+- avoid caffeine (coffee, tea, energy drinks) and alcohol,

 - use deep-breathing exercises to relieve anxiety.